 Strategic Communications

-You are a communicator and work closely with leaders and managers.
+You work closely with leaders and senior managers.

-You build, rollout, assess, and report on communication plans, goals met.
+You know how to build, roll out, assess and report on communication plans.

-You follow the communicator's code of ethics and believe these standards matter.
+You follow the professional communicator's code of ethics.

 This is a six-week online course with free multi-media learning resources.